MendersGame/readingList/README.md

 ## Suggested Reading List:
 I created this app to help track upcoming books I would like to read as well as provide an avenue for friends and family to make recommendations about what they think I should read next (or what I should avoid reading if they think it should collect dust on my backlog pile).

-Leave me a recommendation [here!](link)
+Leave me a recommendation [here!](https://mikes-reading-list.fly.dev/)

 ![Reading List Screenshot](./public/readingList.png)

 ## Technologies used:
-1. MEN Stack
+1. MEN Stack (MongoDB/Mongoose, Express, and Node.js)
-  MongoDB/Mongoose
-  Express
-  Node.js
 2. Google 0Auth
 3. EJS
 4. Git